 Filed: December 21, 2007

-Ambiguities with respect to a user topic interest may be resolved so that useful topic-relevant ads can be presented.
+Ambiguities concerning a user topic interest may be resolved so that useful topic-relevant ads can be presented.

 Such ambiguities may be resolved by monitoring user behavior, determining a user topic interest (e.g., from a plurality of different candidate topics) based on the monitored behavior, and serving ads relevant to the determined user topic interest.